List of Ghostbusters characters: Egon Spengler

 Egon Spengler is the brains of the Ghostbusters – described in the original script as a "New Wave Mr. Spock" – and the creator of the Ghostbusters' equipment along with Raymond Stantz.
 Lacking much of a personality other than his focus on all things scientific, he is often shown as lacking social skills when dealing with people.
 Egon was portrayed by Harold Ramis in the films Ghostbusters and Ghostbusters II, voiced by Maurice LaMarche in the animated television series The Real Ghostbusters and Extreme Ghostbusters, and Ramis' likeness was used for the character in Ghostbusters: Afterlife, with Bob Gunton and Ivan Reitman acting as stand-ins for the late Ramis.
 LaMarche was the only voice actor to remain for the entirety of both series.
 Before the original movie was released, American Cinematographer described Egon as "maniacal" based on reading the script.
-Ramis credited the part as launching his acting career, as up to that point he had been a director and writer, with a smaller acting role alongside Bill Murray in Stripes.
+Ramis credited the part as launching his acting career, as up to that point he had been a director and writer, despite having co-starred alongside Bill Murray in Stripes.

 In Ghostbusters: Afterlife, Egon is revealed to have had a daughter, Callie, prior to 1984, whom he is estranged from.
 Egon came to believe that the apocalypse would come.
 His continued research came at the cost of his relationships with his fellow Ghostbusters, who disbelieved Egon's assertions.
 This culminated in Egon stealing Ecto-1 and a large amount of equipment and moving to Summerville, Oklahoma, where he learned of Shandor's secondary Gozerian temple and Gozer's impending return.
 Egon rigged a proton barrier to contain the ghosts within the Shandor Mines while capturing one of Gozer's minions to force Gozer into a trap he set up.
 The trap failed, and Egon hid the captured ghost within his house.
 Egon is killed by the other entity, his death ruled as a heart attack.

 Callie moved to Summerville to take possession of Egon's house.
 Phoebe, Callie's daughter and Egon's granddaughter who shares a similar passion for science with her late grandfather, discovered the trap containing Gozer's minion, which is released the following day by Gary Grooberson, and Egon's spirit guided her to his underground workshop, where he helped her fix a damaged proton pack.
 He also helped Trevor fix the dilapidated Ecto-1, and guided Callie into realising that, far from being a deadbeat, Egon had always watched over her.

 During the final battle with Gozer, Egon materialised as a ghost in order to aid Phoebe and his old Ghostbuster colleagues in trapping Gozer permanently.
 He reconciled with his friends and family before passing peacefully into the afterlife.